-The accompanying condensed consolidated balance sheet as of December 31, 2007, which has been derived from audited financial statements, and the unaudited interim financial statements and notes thereto of Energy Transfer Equity, L.P. and subsidiaries ("the Partnership", "ETE" or the "Parent Company") presented herein for the three-month and nine-month periods ended September 30, 2008 and August 31, 2007, have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim consolidated financial information and pursuant to the rules and regulations of the SEC.
+The accompanying condensed consolidated balance sheet as of December 31, 2007, which has been derived from audited financial statements, and the unaudited interim financial statements and notes thereto of Energy Transfer Partners, L.P., and subsidiaries (collectively, "we" or the "Partnership") as of September 30, 2008 and for the three-month and nine-month periods ended September 30, 2008 and August 31, 2007, have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim consolidated financial information and pursuant to the rules and regulations of the SEC.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete consolidated financial statements.
 However, management believes that the disclosures made are adequate to make the information not misleading.
-The results of operations for interim periods are not necessarily indicative of the results to be expected for a full year due to the seasonal nature of the operations and maintenance activities of the Partnership's subsidiaries and the impact of forward commodity prices and differentials on certain derivative financial instruments that are accounted for using mark-to-market accounting.
+The results of operations for interim periods are not necessarily indicative of the results to be expected for a full year due to the seasonal nature of the Partnership's operations, maintenance activities and the impact of forward commodity prices and differentials on certain derivative financial instruments that are accounted for using mark-to-market accounting.